ISO 26262-Compliant Safety Analysis Methods

 Figure 10.
 Classification of Failure Modes for Hardware Elements

--Failures at distance n are located between the n-ring and n-1-ring.
+-Faults at distance n are located between the n-ring and n-1-ring.

 2.1.1.
-Single point fault
+Single Point Fault

 2.1.2.
-Residual fault
+Residual Fault

-There is at least one safety mechanism to prevent a fault of a hardware element that violates a safety objective that can directly result in a violation of the safety objective.
-For example, checking a random memory (RAM) module using only the safety mechanism of the checkerboard RAM test does not detect certain kinds of bridging faults.
-Violations of the safety objective due to these faults cannot be covered by the safety mechanisms.
-These faults are known as residual faults, when the diagnostic coverage of the safety mechanism is less than 100%.
+A fault in a hardware element that has at least one safety mechanism to prevent from violating the safety goals that can directly lead to safety goal violation.
+For example, checking a random memory (RAM) block using only the safety mechanism of the checkerboard RAM test may fail to detect certain kinds of bridging faults.
+Violations of the safety goals due to these faults cannot be covered by the safety mechanisms.
+Such faults are known as residual faults, when the diagnostic coverage of the safety mechanism is less than 100%.

 2.1.3.
-Detected two-point faults
+Detected Two-Point Faults

 2.1.4.
-Perceived two-point faults
+Perceived Two-Point Faults

 2.1.5.
-Latent two-point faults
+Latent Two-Point Faults

 2.1.6.
-Safe failure
+Safe Faults

-Safety failures include the following two categories:
+Safety faults include the following two categories:

 a)All n-point failures with n > 2, unless the safety concept indicates that they are relevant factors that violate the safety objective; or